Matt-Olek/CUDA-Log-Variance-Gamma-model/README.md

 #### Memory Optimization Strategy

-The implementation uses an advanced memory allocation and indexing approach:
+The implementation uses an advanced memory allocation and indexing approach inspired by the course:

 - Each thread handles one parameter combination
 - Thread index decomposition using integer division for parameter access